edbullen/NLPBot/python_server_config.md

 When the `.key` file is in place, initialise password access to the remote MySQL database using
 ```
 cd ~/NLPBot
-python3.5 pwdutil.py -s TheBotDatabasePassword
+python3.5 pwdutil.py -s
 ```

-where "password" is the appropriate real password for the ChatBot MySQL database user account (so this is not the key phrase set above).
+and then follow the prompts to stored a password.
+This has to match the password for the ChatBot MySQL database user account `nlpbot` (so this is not the key phrase set above).

 NOTE - the approach taken here is not very secure.
 It is better than storing the database password in clear text, but is still very limited and this configuration is not suitable for sensitive data.